 Warwick also works with senior executives of global enterprises to shape their understanding of how both innovative and entrepreneurial approaches solve business challenges while driving new data commercialisation models.

-Andrew Humphries (Speaker)
+Andrew Humphries (Panelist)

 Co-Founder, The Bakery